zuGROB/website-thing-that-looks-like-ass/README.md

-Imaginbe being so fucking retarted so you host a fucking web page with python.
+Imaginbe being so stupid so you host a dam web page with python.

 # TODO:
 - get some feedback ffs